redis/node-redis/README.md

     client.multi().script('load', 'return 1').exec(...);
     client.multi([['script', 'load', 'return 1']]).exec(...);

+## client.duplicate([options])

+Duplicate all current options and return a new redisClient instance.
+All options passed to the duplicate function are going to replace the original option.

 ## client.send_command(command_name[, [args][, callback]])

 Used internally to send commands to Redis.
 Nearly all Redis commands have been added to the `client` object.